Oleksandra-Rud/rsschool-cv2/cv.md

 ### Experience:
 ***
 10 years in Advertising.
-And I just have to learn Java Script (few weeks)
+And I had been learning Java Script for few weeks.

 ### Education:
 ***